 Reverse Mortgage Glossary

-The leftover residual income must meet a certain threshold based on the region the applicant lives in and the number of people living in the home.
+The remaining residual income must meet a certain threshold based on region and the number of people living in the home.

-So what happens if the residual income instead came up short because of a lot of debt or low income?
-It’s still possible to qualify, but the applicant will need to document compensating factors that make up for the higher risk of the residual income shortfall.
-Such factors can include income from other sources, unused proceeds available in the reverse mortgage after closing, retirement assets, etc.
+What happens if residual income comes up short because of high debt or low income?
+It’s still possible to qualify, but the applicant will need to document one or more compensating factors.
+Such factors can include income from other sources, unused proceeds available in the reverse mortgage after closing, available cash in retirement accounts or savings, etc.